Introduction to Factory-Built or Off-Site Construction Building Standards

 "I am the representative for the tiny house industry (on ICC-OSMC Committee) to make sure as new/upcoming industry, our voices are heard.
 During the meetings, there have been various discussions of tiny homes and how they fit into the much larger modular construction industry.
 Before this committee, they have generally been excluded.

-The goal is to adopt tiny home building practices into the greater body of the standards vs. creating a separate space that would leave it up to the authority having jurisdiction (AHJ) to choose whether or not they want to allow tiny homes (and this has been achieved!).”
+The goal is to adopt tiny home building practices into the greater body of the standards vs. creating a separate space that would leave it up to the authority having jurisdiction (AHJ) to choose whether or not they want to allow tiny homes (this has been achieved for both foundation-based AND movable tiny houses!).”

 - Nick Mosley, California Tiny House CEO & National Builders' Commitee Co-Chair